Why Am I Not Losing Weight When I Barely Eat?

-Many people find themselves in this position.
-They are working hard on their approach and taking care to follow their diet to the letter.
-But yet, something is amiss.
-The scale just isn’t going down and they aren’t getting the results they were hoping for.
+Many women find themselves wondering what is going wrong with their diet.
+They are following their diet to the letter.
+But the scale just isn’t going down and they aren’t getting the results they were hoping for.

 Fruit flavored yogurts are a favorite among many dieters but little do they know they’re digging into pint-sized sugar bombs each time they eat a small container.